parlance-zz/dualdiffusion/README.md

 # Dual Diffusion
 Dual Diffusion is a generative diffusion model for music.
 This model and the code in this repository is still a work-in-progress.

-The current model uses a custom architecture based on the [EDM2](https://github.com/NVlabs/edm2) UNet and a custom 2-stage VAE design.
-The model uses [CLAP](https://github.com/LAION-AI/CLAP) audio embeddings for conditioning and is being trained on music from a wide variety of video games.
+The current model uses a custom architecture based on the [EDM2](https://github.com/NVlabs/edm2) UNet and a custom 2-stage VAE design with a diffusion decoder.
+The model uses [CLAP](https://github.com/LAION-AI/CLAP) audio embeddings for conditioning and is trained on video game music from the mid-90s to present day.

 You can hear demo audio from the model in various stages of training / development [here](https://www.g-diffuser.com/dualdiffusion).

-SNES game music was used as my dataset for the first year of development.
-The SNES dataset is comprised of ~20,000 samples of lengths between 1 and 3 minutes.
-I used the each game as a class label for conditioning, which means you could choose a game (or a weighted combination of multiple games) to generate new music with the appropriate instruments and style.
-The number of examples per class / game was anywhere from ~5 to ~50 and all generated samples combining more than 1 game were "zero-shot".

 I started this project in August/2023 with the intention of achieving 3 goals:
 * Familiarize myself with every component of modern diffusion models in both inference and training
 * Train a model from scratch that is able to generate music that I would actually want to listen to
-* Do the above using only a single consumer GPU (4090)
+* Do the above using only desktop GPU hardware

 The model has changed substantially over the course of development in the last 18 months.